ghc/ghc/docs/users_guide/ghci.rst

     :type: dynamic
     :category:

     Read a specific file after the usual startup files.
-Maybe be specified repeatedly for multiple inputs.
+May be specified repeatedly for multiple inputs.
+    :ghc-flag:`-ignore-dot-ghci` does not apply to these files.

 When defining GHCi macros, there is some important behavior you should be aware of when names may conflict with built-in commands, especially